AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 Received: tmp2)
 ```

-Finally we have a working exploit for CVE-2016-1033, when attacker has access to the emailFrom input.
+Finally we have a working exploit for **CVE-2016-1033, when attacker has access to the 'emailFrom' input**.

 ## Wordpress 4.6 Remote Code Execution

-When a common used library as PHPMailer get compromised, a lot of software could get bitten by the exploit.
+When a common used third party library as PHPMailer get compromised, a lot of softwares could get bitten by the exploit.
 Wordpress 4.6 was one of them.
-In this last section we are going to exploit it, revieweing the source code of Wordpress to understand exactly what is going on.
+In this last section we are going to exploit it, reviewing the source code of Wordpress to understand exactly what is going on.
 For this, no PoC have been created, because we will use directly a vulnerable version of wordpress instead.
-Pre-requisites for this to work are [here]().
+Pre-requisites for this to work are [here](https://github.com/AlvFolgado/CVEPoCs/blob/master/PHP/ArgumentI/cve201610033/PocGuide.txt).

 Following the existing RCE documentation, we know that the vulnerable parameter is the Hostname HTTP Header in the "lostpassword" function of wordpress 4.6